LedgerHQ/ragger/doc/tutorial_screen.rst

 '''''''''

 But this is not simple enough *yet*.
-The previously shown screens are very common, so common in fact that the SDK provides dedicated :term:`Use Cases <Use Case>` to simplify their creation.
+The previously shown screens are very common, so common in fact that the SDK provides dedicated high-level :term:`Use Cases <Use Case>` to simplify their creation.

 In this case, there is two.
 In the SDK, they are named: